The medications listed on this website are provided for informational purposes only.

 - Up to: 100mg

-Since atomoxetine isn’t a stimulant, it’s important to keep in mind that it’s not fast-acting.
-While stimulant medications can kick in within hours, atomoxetine usually takes several weeks before you feel its full effect.
+Since Strattera isn’t a stimulant, it’s important to keep in mind that it’s not fast-acting.
+While stimulant medications can kick in within hours, Strattera usually takes several weeks before you feel its full effect.

 In the early weeks, you might catch yourself thinking, “Is this even working?”
 But many people notice small improvements over time, like being able to finish a task without as much internal resistance or feeling less scattered in day-to-day life.